-The ranking so far has taken into consideration the features on offer, the design and the price of each product, so below you should find the best option for your next pair of scales.
+We've been working hard to find the best smart scales for you.
+Throughout the list of products below, we've taken into consideration the features on offer, the design and the price of each product.
+That means below you should find the best option for your next pair of scales.

 Our favorite pair of smart scales